 - A given microservice can only access the dedicated private database, but not the databases of other microservices.

 - In some business scenarios, you might have to update several databases for a single transaction.
 In such scenarios, the databases of other microservices should be updated through its service API only (not allowed to access the database directly).

-MSA favors decentralized governance.
 ‘Governance’ in the context of IT is defined as the processes that ensure the effective and efficient use of IT in enabling an organization to achieve its goals.
-In the context of SOA, SOA governance guides the development of reusable services, establishing how services will be designed and developed and how those services will change over time.
+SOA governance guides the development of reusable services, establishing how services will be designed and developed and how those services will change over time.
 It establishes agreements between the providers of services and the consumers of those services, telling the consumers what they can expect and the providers what they're obligated to provide.
-In SOA governance there are two types of governance that are in common use:
+In SOA governance there are two types of governance that are commonly used:

 - Design-time governance - defining and controlling the service creations, design, and implementation of service policies

-- Microservices can make their own decisions about design and implementation.
+- Microservices can make their own decisions about the design and implementation

-- Run-time governance aspects, such as SLAs, throttling, monitoring, common security requirements and service discovery, are not implemented at each microservice level.
-Rather, they are realized at a dedicated component (often at the API-gateway level).
+- Run-time governances aspects, such as SLAs, throttling, monitoring, common security requirements, and service discovery, are not implemented at each microservice level.
+Rather, they are realized at a dedicated component (often at the API-gateway level)

 In MSA the number of microservices that you need to deal with is quite high.
 Their locations change dynamically too owing to the rapid and agile development/deployment nature of microservices.
-Therefore, you need to find the location of a microservice during runtime.
-The solution to this problem is to use a Service Registry.
+Therefore, you need to find the location of a microservice during the runtime.
+The solution to this problem is to use a service registry.

 The service registry holds the metadata of microservice instances (which include its actual locations, host port, etc.).
 Microservice instances are registered with the service registry on startup and de-registered on shutdown.
 Consumers can find the available microservices and their locations through the service registry.